darksinge/RDTS/README.md

-# RDTS (Resilient Distributed Transactions)
+# Orcinator (Resilient Distributed Transactions)

 ## Introduction

-The goal of RDTS is to provide a reliable pattern for guaranteeing ACD transactions (*atomic, consistent, durable*) in a distributed system.
+The goal of Orcinator is to provide a reliable pattern for guaranteeing ACD transactions (*atomic, consistent, durable*) in a distributed system.

 In a typical monolithic application, it's possible to guarantee ACID transactions.
 Note the "I" in ACID, which stands for "isolation", which by definition is not possible in a distributed system.
-Hence, RDTS guarantees ACD transactions, but not ACID transactions.
+Hence, Orcinator guarantees ACD transactions, but not ACID transactions.

 ## Terminology